AbstractEndeavors/abstract-ai/README.md

 Simplifies user involvement by automating data chunking and handling multiple prompts in a single operation.
 The modules are also equipped to independently address typical query-related issues.

+### Extended Overview

+Instead of the user making multiple attempts to format their queries correctly and getting feedback from the AI, and subsequently manually sending multiple prompts; this module equips the system with enough autonomy to address these challenges independently, minimizing the back-and-forth interactions after the initial prompt submission.
+It addresses the need to automate code segmentation, provide relevant instructions, and reduce manual interaction with the AI, improving efficiency.

 ## Conclusion

 Developers seeking to automate and refine data handling for API-centric applications will find this repository a valuable asset.
 It's crafted to mitigate common data processing challenges and implement proactive solutions for enhanced user and module performance.